Suffolk County, New York: Suffolk County Legislature

 The county has 18 legislative districts, each represented by a legislator.
-As of 2022, there were 10 Republicans, 7 Democrats, and 1 Conservative.
+As of 2024, there are 10 Republicans, 6 Democrats, and 2 Conservative.

 Historical composition of the Suffolk County Legislature

 Republicans controlled the county legislature until a landmark election in November 2005 where three Republican seats switched to the Democrats, giving them control.
 In November 2007, the Democratic Party once again retained control over the Suffolk County Legislature, picking up one seat in the process.
 In November 2009, the Republican Party regained the seat lost in 2007 but remained in the minority for the 2010-2011 session.
 In November 2011, the Democratic Party maintained control over the Suffolk County Legislature picking up one seat that had been held by an Independence Party member.
 In November 2013, the Republican Party gained the 14th district seat, but remained in the minority until 2021, when the GOP flipped the county legislature, picking up three seats with incumbents Robert Calarco (the sitting Presiding Officer) and Susan Berland (the sitting Majority Leader) losing their bids for re-election.

-During the 2020-2021 session, 7th district legislator Robert Calarco served as Presiding Officer, a position he was elected to in 2020, 5th district legislator Kara Hahn served as Deputy Presiding Officer.
-18th district legislator William Spencer served as Majority Leader for the Democrats until his arrest for soliciting prostitution in a drugs for sex scandal.
+The Suffolk GOP built on these gains in the 2023 general election, gaining a 12-6 supermajority.